Using arrays

 You may not always want to create an array from a given text.
 In some cases, you may prefer to start building an array, by appending new elements to an empty one.

-In order to do that, you may use $arrayPush function, which adds a new element to the end of the array.
+In order to do that, you can use the $arrayPush function, which adds a new element to the end of the array.

 Let's craft an array of a few different animals, and check what's the first and last one.